-Since January 2018 the nine major high street banks are required by the competition and markets authority to allow current account customers to share their financial data.
-This new technology, called open banking, is creating new financial options for people by giving them a better understanding of their finances.
-Here we’ll explain why open banking is being used by financial institutions and what that means for you if you are thinking of applying for a loan.
+Since January 2018 the nine major high street banks are required to allow current account customers to share their financial data.
+This new technology, called open banking, is creating new financial options for people.
+It does this by giving them a better understanding of their finances.
+Here we’ll explain why open banking is being used by financial institutions.
+We’ll also explore what that means for you if you are thinking of applying for a loan.

 How Does Open Banking Work And Is It Safe?

-Without getting too technical, sharing your bank account information with a third party is made possible with two methods: through an API (application programming interface) or screen scraping.
+Without getting too technical, sharing your bank account information with a third party is made possible with two methods.
+These are through an API (application programming interface) or screen scraping.

 Screen-scraping is the method that many of the small finance management apps use to gain access to your account.
 You have to give providers your login details to your online banking which grants them read-only access to your statements.
 They cannot edit your account without your permission.
 There are concerns that screen scraping could be easily exploited, leaving your data at risk.